Bithoor: Notable landmarks

 In later centuries Brahmavarta flourished as a capital of the kingdom of Utpalaranya, over which ruled the emperor Uttanpad.
-His son Dhruva penanced here in order to please Brahma.
-God was so pleased that he not only appeared but granted him a divine boon—to shine for all time to come as a star.
+His son Dhruva penanced here in order to please Lord Vishnu.
+Lord God was so pleased that he not only appeared but granted him a divine boon—to shine for all time to come as a star.
 The place is pointed out to be Dhruva Teela.